classicrob/simply-jekyll/_notes/Difficulty Matching.md

 ![](/assets/blogpics/FlowModelDifficultyMatching.png)

 The general emotional experience that is being described here is that when a task is too challenging for a user’s current level of ability, they’ll get frustrated and give up.
 Alternatively, when the task is far too easy, they are likely to experience boredom.
-Both of these are potential [[Intentionally design for failure states]] where the user may lose interest in the app.
+Both of these are potential [[Failure state]]s where the user may lose interest in the app.

 **As a rule of thumb, I find it best to match the difficulty of the task with the skill level of the user.**